rednafi/rednafi.com/content/misc/direnv.md

     - /misc/direnv/
 ---

 I'm not a big fan of shims—code that messes with commands in the shell or prompt.
-That’s why, aside from occasional dabbling, I tend to eschew tools like `asdf` or `pyenv` and just use `apt` or `brew` for installs, depending on the OS.
+That's why, aside from occasional dabbling, I tend to eschew tools like `asdf` or `pyenv` and just use `apt` or `brew` for installs, depending on the OS.